992939/CelScore/README.md

 # CelScore

-"Welcome to the original parasocial network.
-Welcome to that place in your mind called Hollywood."
+"Welcome to the original parasocial network, a tool for public opinion."